 - Provide guidance to the content writers and sales copywriters

-- Track how rankings drive phone calls and form entries (leads)
+- Use analytics to track how rankings drive phone calls and form entries (leads)

 - Work with Dev Ops to improve visitor-to-lead conversion